Has your ELK stack fallen over one too many times? We can help - click here to see how >>

 Mapping business benefits to cost centers

 Some of these benefits above can be mapped to clear cost centers.
 In many cases, the cost of inaction is clear.
-For example, according to The Ponemon Institute, the cost of a security incident in 2021 rose to $4.24 million – the highest average cost in 17 years.
+For example, the average cost of a data breach in 2023 was $4.45 million, a 2.3% increase over 2022’s cost of $4.35 million.
 With the variety and number of security incidents increasing, it’s likely this number will continue to rise.

 In addition, depending on your industry, the cost of non-compliance can be severe.
 Violations to widely applicable data protection laws like GDPR can cost organizations hundreds of thousands to millions of dollars.